Tag Archives: proper etiquette

 Our social accountability is depleting rapidly in this high-speed world we have created.

-There seems to be a shared avoidance to commit or be responsible.
+There seems to be a shared unwillingness to commit or be responsible.
 With every click of the mouse or swipe of the screen, we are dismissive with remarkable expediency.

 Apology

-When you make an apology you are actually promising that, if given the opportunity to do it over, you would do it differently.
+When you make an apology, you are actually promising that, if given the opportunity to do it over, you will do it differently.

 noU

-and includes two ‘I‘s.
-I am sorry that I… The first part is the admission and the second is the accountability.
-The second ‘I‘ is the most important.
+Most imporatantly, it includes two ‘I‘s.
+I am sorry that I… The first part is the admission, and the second is the accountability.
+The second ‘I‘ is critical.

 An apology should never contain the word ‘but’ either.

-‘But’ implies a contradiction or it is a flat-out dismissive.
-According to Dr. Phil ‘but’ means forget everything I just said.
+‘But’ implies a contradiction, or it is a flat-out dismissive.
+According to Dr. Phil, ‘but’ means forget everything I just said.
 That goes for although and however too.
+These negate whatever statement that preceded it.

 Consider, “I’m sorry I hit you, but you made me mad.”
-This translate to I am NOT sorry that I hit you.
+This translates to, I am NOT sorry that I hit you.
+You should be sorry for making me mad.

 The weight of an apology is based solely on the impact your words or actions have on another person or party.
-You don’t apologize to absolve yourself of guilt or blame, it is an affirmation of apathy that helps someone else’s healing.
+You don’t apologize to absolve yourself of guilt or blame; it is an affirmation of empathy that helps someone else’s healing.

 Let’s say you bump into a random shopper at the mall.
-You weren’t looking, either were they and the two of you collide.
+You weren’t looking, nor were they, and the two of you collided.
 Other than the obvious startle, no harm has been done to either you or the stranger.
-Socially balanced people say sorry, maybe even excuse me and go on their way.
-But what if that same bump causes them to drop their fragile parcel or they are sent off kilter and fall down a flight of stairs?
-Then this would warrant a greater apology unless of course, you are the kind of person who would dart away as quickly as possible.
-In which case I have no idea why you are even bothering to read this because the likelihood of you apologizing or being accountable for anything is slim and I hope that you are wealthy and have a good lawyer.
+Socially balanced people say sorry, maybe even excuse me, and go on their way.
+But what if that same bump causes them to drop their fragile parcel, or they are sent off kilter and fall down a flight of stairs?
+Then, this would warrant a greater apology unless of course, you are the kind of person who would dart away as quickly as possible.
+In which case I have no idea why you are even bothering to read this because the likelihood of you apologizing or being accountable for anything is slim, and I hope that you are wealthy and have a good lawyer.

 The point is that the bump on your part did not change.
 The outcome forced upon the stranger did.
 Ergo, the apology is dependent on their experience, not yours.